 First off, with common sense, you will probably never encounter anything that will offend the Thai people.
 However, there are some things that you might think is good to know.

-• The king of Thailand is holy and almost like a demigod that you should never speak bad about or even questioning anything in a way that might be thought of as negative.
+• The king of Thailand is holy and almost like a demigod that you should never speak badly about or even question anything in a way that might be thought of as negative.
 According to Thai law, it is forbidden to do anything of the above-mentioned things and this is a law that is applied with very harsh sentences.

 • If you drop a coin or other money, never stop it with your feet since the picture of the king is printed and cast in all money.